MitulMistry/paper-trader/README.md

 ## Install Instructions
 The application depends on Python, which can be installed and managed a variety of ways.
 For this project, I used [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv), following [this guide](https://realpython.com/intro-to-pyenv/).

-Once Python is installed, install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/) and dependencies using the command: `pip install -r requirement.txt` or `python -m pip install -r requirement.txt`.
+Once Python is installed, install [Flask](https://flask.palletsprojects.com/en/2.0.x/installation/) and dependencies using the command: `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`.

 API keys for [IEX](https://iexcloud.io/) and [News API](https://newsapi.org/) are required to run the application.
 They can be acquired from the previous links.
 You also need to set up a [PostgreSQL database](https://www.postgresql.org/docs/12/tutorial-createdb.html).